Meet Victoria Armstrong

 Continued professional development

-I regularly attend conferences and workshops to extend my skills and experience, and to investigate other bodywork disciplines which might be of further interest or benefit to me and my clients.
+Prior to going on maternity leave, I regularly attended conferences and workshops to extend my skills and experience, and to investigate other bodywork disciplines which might be of further interest or benefit to me and my clients.
 Some of these have included:

 - Advanced Workshops & Seminars